CFDHubUserGuide/UserGuide/AccessToTheCluster.rst

 *Note for long-term users:*

-Users that used to work in login nodes *nodevg-0-1* and *nodevg-0-2* should know that new login nodes **can not mount /big-scratch and /fast-scratch directories**.
+Users that used to work in login node *nodevg-0-2* should know that new login nodes **can not mount /big-scratch and /fast-scratch directories**.
-These users should migrate their working directory from */big-scratch* or */fast-scratch* to the new */global-scratch* which is only available from new login nodes *nodevg-0-3* or *nodevg-0-4*.
+These users should migrate their working directory from */big-scratch* or */fast-scratch* to the new */global-scratch* which is only available from new login nodes *nodevg-0-1*, *nodevg-0-3* or *nodevg-0-4*.
 To do so, it is advised to use *scp* command.

 It could be also useful to know that */ARCHIVIO* directory is available from both old or new login nodes.
 It should just be noted that on new login nodes all the volumes in */ARCHIVIO* are mounted on demand as soon as the user access the folders and unmounted after a certain inactivity time.